See-through clothing

-See-through clothing is any garment of clothing made with lace, mesh or sheer fabric that allows the wearer's body or undergarments to be seen through its fabric.
+See-through clothing (also known as naked dress) is any garment of clothing made with lace, mesh or sheer fabric that allows the wearer's body or undergarments to be seen through its fabric.
 See-through fabrics have been fashionable at various times in history, ranging from eighteenth-century Europe to the modern "sheer fashion trend" that started with designer clothing from 2008.

-See-through or sheer fabric, particularly in skintone (called "nude") colours, is sometimes called illusion, as in 'illusion bodice' (or sleeve) due to giving the impression of exposed flesh, or a revealing ensemble.
+Materials

-Mesh, web, or net fabric may have many connected or woven pieces with many closely spaced holes, frequently used for modern sports jerseys.
+Mesh, web, or net fabric may have many connected or woven pieces with many closely spaced holes and is frequently used for modern sports jerseys.

 A sheer fabric is a thin cloth which is semi-transparent.
 These include chiffon, georgette, and gauze.
 Some are fine-denier knits used in tights, stockings, bodystockings, dancewear and lingerie.
 It can also be used in tops, pants, skirts, dresses, and gowns.

-Latex rubber, which is naturally translucent, or plastics, can be made into clothing material of any level of transparency.
+Latex rubber, which is naturally translucent, or plastic, can be made into clothing materials of any level of transparency.
 Clear plastic is typically only found in over-garments, such as raincoats.
 The use of translucent latex rubber for clothing can also be found in fetish clothing.
-Some materials become transparent when wet or when extreme light is shone on it, such as by a flashbulb.
+Some materials become transparent when wet or when very bright light is shone on them, such as by a flashbulb.

+Terminology

+The term "naked dress", originally used in the late 1930s for strapless gowns, became popular again in the late 1990s (fashion historian Kimberly Chrisman-Campbell attributes this to a 1998 episode of the HBO series Sex and the City where the words are applied disparagingly to the flesh-toned slip dress worn by the protagonist Carrie Bradshaw).
+By the 2020s it was applied to a variety of dresses (sheer, flesh-toned, skintight, or a combination of these) that were designed to reveal (or create an illusion of) little or no clothing worn underneath.

+See-through or sheer fabric, particularly in skintone (called "nude") colours, is sometimes called illusion, as in "illusion bodice" (or sleeve) due to giving the impression of exposed flesh, or a revealing ensemble.